Senior Support Services

 Family Mentoring Program for Seniors

 A volunteer visitation program matching trained and caring community volunteers with homebound, frail seniors for weekly home visits.
 A social worker provides case management services to the older adult and supervises the volunteers who make a year commitment to the program.
+Interested in volunteering as a mentor?

 Information and Community Linkage